-In eq.(\ref{eq:20}) if $r\rightarrow \infty $, then $ R(r) \rightarrow \infty $.
-It is unacceptable that wave function $R(r)$ is divergent as $r$ goes to infinity in the quantum mechanical point of view.
-Therefore the function $y(\rho)$ must to be polynomial in eq.(\ref{qq:6}) in order to make the wave function $R(r)$ being convergent even if $r$ goes to infinity.
+In Eq.(\ref{eq:20}), if $r\rightarrow \infty $, then $ R(r) \rightarrow \infty $.
+It is unacceptable for the wave function $R(r)$ to be divergent as $r$ approaches infinity, from the quantum mechanical point of view.
+Therefore, $y(\rho)$ must be a polynomial in Eq.(\ref{qq:6}) to render $R(r)$ convergent, even if $r$ approaches infinity.